The 10 Best Akira Kurosawa Movies, Ranked

 5. Throne of Blood (1857)

-I love Shakespeare’s original text but for my money what Kurosawa did with ‘Macbeth’ in ‘Throne of Blood’ somewhat exceeds the passage of the ferocious play.
+I love Shakespeare’s original text, but for my money, what Kurosawa did with ‘Macbeth’ in ‘Throne of Blood’ somewhat exceeds the passage of the ferocious play.
 The images the director is able to conjure with the almost Gothic sense of atmosphere and eerie supernatural occurrences make it as vivid and scary a film as the master ever crafted.
 Moreover, Toshiro Mifune gives one of his finest performances as a Macbeth (here named Lord Washizaku) of whom has a far more gradual and emotionally challenging descent into madness than in the play.
 ‘Throne of Blood’ is vibrant, organic, imbued with a mystifying sense of dread and hands-down my favorite cinematic Shakespeare adaptation.

 4. Yojimbo (1961)

 A highly influential piece, if arguably only through its contact with Italian director Sergio Leone- Yojimbo’s (illegal) re-make in the form of ‘A Fistful of Dollars’ would see the Spaghetti Western rule the scene right up until the 1970s.
 Even so many years later the shadow of Kurosawa’s landmark action flick can be felt on the genre.
-His inviting use of wide angle shots and leitmotif to signal character introductions give way to a uniquely charming and genuinely hilarious work that sees long-time collaborator Toshiro Mifune playing one of his more subdued roles as the sarcastic and visually witty Sanjuro.
+His inviting use of wide-angle shots and leitmotif to signal character introductions give way to a uniquely charming and genuinely hilarious work that sees long-time collaborator Toshiro Mifune playing one of his more subdued roles as the sarcastic and visually witty Sanjuro.
 Kurosawa makes full use of his style to make the simple story of two rival gangs facing off against a poverty-stricken town profoundly polished and consistently compelling.
 One of the great action movies.

 3. Rashomon (1950)

 ‘Rashomon’ is a piece all should study regarding the pursuit of complete cinema.
 Every shot echoes its underlying theme of abstraction- the sun shrouded by branches and leaves, the forest floor carpeted by endless shadows, faces spattered in rain and swordfights sliced apart by endless frenetic cuts.
-It’s a film that even in its very core breathes the mystery that courses so beautifully through its simple story of a crime told through several different, contradicting silver tounge.
+It’s a film that, even at its very core, breathes the mystery that courses so beautifully through its simple story of a crime told through several different, contradicting silver tongue.
 For so early in his career, Kurosawa’s later pessimistic view of humanity shines through the thick brush here: Because if cinema is at heart a pursuit of the truth- then the only truth discovered here is that there is no such thing.
 Reality is lost to the lying agendas of those who wish to keep it hidden.

 2. Seven Samurai (1954)

 A colossal inspiration piece that laid the foundations for American Action cinema for the next few decades- some of its influences trickling through even to today- ‘Seven Samurai’ is widely regarded as the Kurosawa film.
 It’s a work that spends a meaty 200-minute runt-time carefully constructing a colorful cast of characters whom all feel fleshed out and important to the story, unlike many comparatively rushed contemporary Hollywood films in which you often wait for certain characters to be killed off.
-Instead here we are treated to genuine emotional connections to its main players, to the point where Kurosawa can get away with a truly tragic rug-pull ending that I daren’t spoil for those uninitiated with his Samurai classic.
+Instead, here we are treated to genuine emotional connections to its main players, to the point where Kurosawa can get away with a truly tragic rug-pull ending that I daren’t spoil for those uninitiated with his Samurai classic.
 It’s a film that deserves the overwhelming wave of praise it so often receives- though it is not his best work.

 1. High and Low (1963)